 2 teaspoons cream of tartar

 Cinnamon and sugar mixed together for rolling cookies

 Preheat oven to 400 degrees Fahrenheit, 200 degrees Celsius, or Gas Mark 6.

 Cream together the butter and butter flavored Crisco till fluffy.
 Add the sugar and beat again for about 2 minutes until really light and fluffy.
 Now add the eggs, vanilla and butter extract (if using) and beat well for about a minute.
 Scrape down the bowl with a rubber scraper/spatula and then beat again for another minute.

 In a separate bowl add the flour, baking soda, salt and cream of tartar.
 Whisk together to blend.

 Add the dry ingredients to the wet and beat till all is incorporated.

 Line a baking sheet with parchment paper.
-Scoop out dough using a 2 Tablespoon size disher.
+Scoop out dough using a 2 teaspoon size disher.
 Roll cookies in cinnamon/sugar mixture.

 After they come out of the oven place the baking sheet on a wire rack for just 2 minutes, then remove cookies from the baking sheet with a spatula to wire racks to cool completely.